Asmara Eritrea - June 2nd 2007

 coast and islands, Denkalia), a favorable climate, architecture,

-archeological and historical places, a railway, and a modern tourist infrastructure
+archaeological and historical places, a railway, and a modern tourist infrastructure

 (airport, roads & transport, hotels & restaurants).